aws-samples/reinvent2015-dev309/README.md

 format shown in the presentation.
 However, like most of these examples, they can serve as useful guideposts when you design your own purpose-built mappers and reducers.

+# log_processor.rb

+Shows an example of a control plane for log processing jobs, that can support job batching.